1. Do I have to take acupuncture classes in a prescribed order or can I start at any time?

 You must start at session one and continue along with your class.
 Of course, if you have mitigating circumstances, you can miss a session and make it up later, but the best results come from taking sessions in sequence, as they build on each other.

 2. Who is eligible to enroll in the Acupuncture Course?

-Our acupuncture courses are offered to licensed veterinarians and junior and senior veterinary school students only.
+Our acupuncture courses are offered to licensed veterinarians and veterinary school students only.
 However, no prior knowledge of acupuncture or TCVM is required.

 3. What's the format of the online lectures?
 How can I access them?

 Sessions one and three take place online.
 After you register, you will receive instructions for accessing the online lectures via email.
 You will also receive a binder of lecture slides with which you can take notes and follow along.

 Click here to view examples of online lectures and lab demos.